 Acquired through the acquisition of PC Gold, the Pickle Crow Gold Project covers 13,184 hectares and comprises 114 patented claims and 83 unpatented claims.
 The area is located in the mining friendly jurisdiction of northwestern Ontario and is covered by the Treaty Nine First Nations Agreement.
-A technical report titled "A Mineral Resource Estimate for the Pickle Crow Property, Patricia Mining Division, Northwestern Ontario, Canada", that was prepared in accordance with NI 43-101, was filed by PC Gold on SEDAR on June 2, 2011, and is available under PC Gold's SEDAR profile.
+A technical report titled "A Mineral Resource Estimate for the Pickle Crow Property, Patricia Mining Division, Northwestern Ontario, Canada", that was prepared by Micon International Limited in accordance with NI 43-101, was filed by PC Gold on SEDAR on June 2, 2011, and is available under PC Gold's SEDAR profile and on the Company's website.
 The resource supports a high-grade underground and open pit operation.
-The project hosts Inferred Resource of 10.3 Mt grading 3.9 g/t Au, containing 1,262,000 oz Au.
-Extensive infrastructure in place or proximal to the project includes a 200 tonne per day gravity mill on site, generators and fuel storage, paved road access to the property and is within 10 km of a regional airport at Pickle Lake.
+The project hosts inferred mineral resources of 10.3 Mt grading 3.9 g/t Au, containing 1,262,000 oz Au.
+Extensive infrastructure in place or proximal to the project includes a 200 tonne per day gravity mill on site, generators and fuel storage and paved road access to the property, and the project is within 10 km of a regional airport at Pickle Lake.
 The Pickle Crow Project was a former high-grade operating mine until the late 1960s.